lbussy/keg-cop/docs/api/index.md

 ### URL

-The Target URL Report provides a holistic picture of the system to a custom/third-party endpoint.
-It is a timer-based POST; a change of state does not trigger it.
+The Target URL Report provides a holistic system picture of a custom/third-party endpoint.
+It is a timer-based POST; a state change does not trigger it.
 As with all target system configurations within Keg Cop, it will post to HTTP only.
 The format is as follows:

 ```json
 {